smydtt/smydtt.github.io/_pages/conferences.md

 ### Papers Presented in Conferences

+(2025) 'An Empirical Investigation into 'Forward-looking Inflation Forecast Targeting' in India under Bounded Rationality' in The 10th Annual Conference of the Society for Economic Measurement (SEM), Athens University of Economics and Business, Greece.
+July 10-12, 2025.

 (2025) `Anchoring Expectations vs. Direct Inflation Targeting in a New Keynesian Model with Bounded Rationality and Heuristic Switching' in 28th Annual Workshop on Economic Science with Heterogeneous Interacting Agents (WEHIA), Queen Mary University of London, UK.
 June 9-11, 2025.

 (2025) `Anchoring Expectations vs. Direct Inflation Targeting in a New Keynesian Model with Bounded Rationality and Heuristic Switching' in 9th International Workshop on Financial Markets and Nonlinear Dynamics, Paris, France.
 June 5-6, 2025.